naa986/gf-stripe-integration/README.md

 In order to onfigure the form to integrate with Stripe you will need to create a feed.

 - Go to the Stripe settings page located under the Forms Settings for the Form you'd like to integrate with Stripe.
-- Select "Add New" to add a new Stripe Feed.
+- Select **Add New** to add a new Stripe Feed.
-- Select the Stripe "Transaction Type".
+- Select the Stripe **Transaction Type**.
 You can choose from Products and Services which is a single one time payment, or Subscription for recurring payment subscriptions.
 - Save your Stripe Feed.

-For detailed setup instructions please visit the [Gravity Forms Stripe Integration](https://noorsplugin.com/2016/08/22/gravity-forms-stripe-integration/) add-on page.
+For detailed setup instructions please visit the [Gravity Forms Stripe Integration](https://noorsplugin.com/gravity-forms-stripe-integration/) addon page.